gzaffin/eupmini/README.md

 # eupmini
 This is performance music driver EUPHONY (Extension ".Eup") format player using Simple DirectMedia Layer (SDL) version 2.0.x

-This project is not started from scratch, in the begining it was coded for GNU/Linux, then Windows o.s. binary version exists made by anonymous K.-Sama, Mr.Sen and others (http://www.dennougedougakkai-ndd.org/pub/werkzeug/EUPPlayer/).
+This project is not started from scratch, in the begining it was coded for GNU/Linux, then Windows o.s. binary version came along made by Mr.anonymous K., Mr.Sen and others (http://www.dennougedougakkai-ndd.org/pub/werkzeug/EUPPlayer/).

 EUPHONY format music data was broadly used with past years favourite machine Fujitsu FM TOWNS.